python-webuntis/python-webuntis/docs/quickstart.rst

       anonymously.
 It's designated that schools give each student a user account for the WebUntis server they're using.
 Many schools just make the timetable world-accessible though, preventing any use of the API.
-If you happen to be at such a school, you're a pitiful bastard.
+If you happen to be at such a school, my condolences.

     - **The API is read-only.** And there's nothing you can do about it.